JLG-96/milestone-project-mildew-detection-in-cherry-leaves/README.md

 - **Success Metrics:** High accuracy, balanced precision/recall, generalization to unseen data.
 - **Output:** Prediction label and confidence score.
 - **Relevance:** Enables large-scale, fast inspection across farms.
+- **Limitation:** The model has been trained solely on cherry leaf images and is not designed to identify whether an uploaded image is a cherry leaf or not.
+If a non-leaf image is accidentally uploaded, the model will still classify it as either "healthy" or "powdery mildew," as it does not have a rejection mechanism or multi-class structure.
+This reflects a typical limitation of binary classifiers, and highlights the importance of ensuring only cherry leaf images are used during prediction.

 ## Dashboard Design